AxC1271/Pixel-Gate/README.md

 - Thresholding structure:
   - Weighted sum calculation
   - Step function activation
-  - Fixed-point arithmetic for efficient hardware implementation
+  - Fixed-point arithmetic for hardware implementation

 The training and simulation are done in Python to determine optimal weights and bias.
 The hardware implementation is done in SystemVerilog.